Billy Gram: Combat Zone Wrestling (2007–2010)

 In addition, throughout the course of 2008 Cult Fiction became even more visible in CZW.
 Gram was the color commentator for CZW throughout most of the year.
 His Cult Fiction stable was relaunched in CZW, first with the addition of Brain Damage, and later Deranged.
-At Cage of Death 10, in the course of the semi-main event, a fans-bring-the-weapons match that saw Gram's charge Deranged against Gram's perennial nemesis D. J. Hyde, at some point during the course of mayhem and the ebb and flow of the Ultra-Violence, Hyde assaulted Gram with an electric staple gun to the body and face.
-The match was a brutal contest(even by CZW standards) with all three men involved, Hyde, Deranged and even Gram bleeding profusely, all three took various amounts of very rough punishment and assault, the end would come with DERANGED taking the win for CULT FICTION, after he pinned Hyde for a three count, after Deranged was declared the winner and Gram snuck in a bit of post match punishment on Hyde who was still lying on his back in the ring, LOBO would come to the ring, take a few weapons and added more insult and injury to Hyde, berating him on the microphone and then firing him from CZW, significant because it was a dramatic device that would set up the most integral storyline of the following year, D. J. would not be seen in CZW again until six months after he had been fired, at which point the fans were shocked quite thoroughly when Hyde returned and John Zandig announced that he had sold CZW to the hated D. J. This was acted out in a dramatic and scripted bit in front of the entire arena, but nonetheless, the sale was real and Hyde in fact did buy the promotion from its founder.
-Jumping back where we were, to Cage of Death 10, after the firing of D. J., there was a forty-minute intermission as the ring crew set up the actual Cage of Death.
-Once the setup was completed the Main Event, which saw six entrants all facing one another would commence.
-After the Semi Main Event and everything that had occurred, despite being beaten and injured Gram would also be in the corner of Brain Damage for the Main Event, making this the second year in a row Billy had been involved in the Main Event at Cage of Death.
+At Cage of Death 10, in the semi-main event, a fans-bring-the-weapons match that saw Deranged against D.J.
+Hyde, resulted in Hyde assaulting Gram with an electric staple gun to the body and face.
+Gram and Deranged would walk away with the victory for Cult Fiction after a pinfall to Hyde.
+After the match, Lobo would come to the ring and fire D.J.
+Hyde from CZW setting up the most integral storyline of the following year.
+Later in the night, despite being beaten and injured Gram would appear in the corner of Brain Damage for the Main Event, making this the second year in a row Billy had been involved in the Main Event at Cage of Death.

-Once again the fans on the aforementioned annual year end awards recognized Billy as he was again the winner of the award for "Best Mic Work", and for the first time "Best Manager", "Best Commentator" and the newly instituted "Mother F'n Bomb" award.
+Once again the fans on the aforementioned "CZW Annual Year End Awards" recognized Billy as the winner of the award for "Best Mic Work", and he also took nods for "Best Manager", "Best Commentator" and the newly instituted "Mother F'n Bomb" award.